timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

 The only way to scale Prometheus is by [federation][].
 However, there are cases where federation is not a good fit: for example, when copying large amounts of data from multiple Prometheus instances to be handled by a single machine.
-This is can result in poor performance, decreased reliability (an additional point of failure), and loss of some data.
+This can result in poor performance, decreased reliability (an additional point of failure), and loss of some data.
 These are all the problems you can `outsource` to TimescaleDB.